Is Playa del Carmen a good place for digital nomads?

 Isla Mujeres is great for scuba diving, has tons of fun bars and restaurants and you can explore the island in a golf cart!

 For more information check out this complete guide for the perfect Isla Mujeres day trip.
 And if you want to enjoy the island’s nightlife I’d recommend making it into a weekend trip.

 What’s it Like for Digital Nomads in Playa Del Carmen?

 In one word, life in Playa Del Carmen for digital nomads is easy.

 While living in Playa Del Carmen, you’ll find:

 - A good internet infrastructure

 - Cheap and delicious food

-- An affordable cost of living
+- Relatively affordable cost of living

 If you’re looking for a dream digital nomad destination with everything mentioned above, plus friendly locals and a wonderfully laid-back lifestyle, head to Playa Del Carmen, Mexico.
 Chances are, you won’t want to leave.